Ticker symbol: United States

 In the United States, modern letter-only ticker symbols were developed by Standard & Poor's (S&P) to bring a national standard to investing.
 Previously, a single company could have many ticker symbols as they varied between the dozens of individual stock markets.
 The term ticker refers to the noise made by the ticker tape machines once widely used by stock exchanges.

 The S&P system was later standardized by the securities industry and modified as the years passed.
 Stock symbols for preferred stock have not been standardized.

 Some companies use a well-known product as their ticker symbol.
 Belgian brewer AB InBev, the brewer of Budweiser beer, uses "BUD" (symbolizing its premier product in the United States) as its three-letter ticker for American Depository Receipts.
 Its rival, the Molson Coors Brewing Company, uses a similarly beer-related symbol, "TAP".
 Likewise, Southwest Airlines pays tribute to its headquarters at Love Field in Dallas through its "LUV" symbol.
-Cedar Fair Entertainment Company, which operates large amusement parks in the United States, uses "FUN" as its symbol.
+Six Flags Entertainment Corporation, which operates large amusement parks in the United States, uses "FUN" as its symbol.
+Acushnet Company uses "GOLF," as the company sells products related with golf.
 Harley-Davidson uses "HOG", an abbreviation for the corporate-sponsored Harley Owners Group.
 Yamana Gold uses "AUY", because on the periodic table of elements, "Au" is the symbol for gold.
-Sotheby's (the famous auction house) uses the symbol "BID".
-Petco uses the symbol "WOOF," a reference to the sound made by dogs.
+Sotheby's, an auction house, previously used the symbol "BID".
+Petco uses the symbol "WOOF," referencing a dog's bark (even though the corporate logo features both a dog and a cat).

 While most symbols come from the company's name, sometimes it happens the other way around.
 Tricon Global, owner of KFC, Pizza Hut and Taco Bell, adopted the symbol "YUM" to represent its corporate mission when the company was spun out of PepsiCo in 1997.
 In 2002, the company changed its name to match its symbol, adopting the name Yum!
 Brands.

 Symbols sometimes change to reflect mergers.
 Before the 1999 merger with Mobil, Exxon used a phonetic spelling of the company "XON" as its ticker symbol.
 The symbol of the firm after the merger was "XOM".
 After Hewlett-Packard merged with Compaq, the new firm took on the ticker symbol "HPQ".
 (The former symbols were HWP and CPQ.)
 AT&T's ticker symbol is "T"; accordingly, the company is referred to simply as "Telephone" on Wall Street (the T symbol is so well known that when SBC purchased the company, it took the AT&T name, capitalizing on its history and keeping the desired single letter symbol).

 Some examples of US Stock symbols include: